TryGhost/Ghost-CLI/README.md

 We officially recommend the stack [described here](https://ghost.org/docs/install/ubuntu/) for production installs.

-The team behind Ghost CLI _only_ supports this stack.
+The team behind Ghost in the Shell _only_ supports this stack.
 This restriction is very deliberate, as every additional option for configuration or divergent piece of code required to support an additional environment creates exponential complexity and maintenance overhead.

 Our primary focus for the project is ensuring that everyone that uses the recommended system stack is able to **install**, **configure**, **start**, **stop**, **restart**, **update** & **list** their Ghost sites.
 This includes developing better testing to ensure we are able to prevent regressions, and stabilising the code to ensure that edge cases within the recommended stack are accounted for.